MusicPlayerDaemon/MPD/doc/user.rst

 Configuring playlist plugins
 ----------------------------

 Playlist plugins are used to load remote playlists (protocol commands load, listplaylist and listplaylistinfo).
-This is not related to :program:`MPD`'s playlist directory.
+This is not related to :program:`MPD`'s :ref:`playlist directory <stored_playlists>`.

-To configure a playlist plugin, add a playlist_plugin block to :file:`mpd.conf`:
+To configure a playlist plugin, add a :code:`playlist_plugin` block to :file:`mpd.conf`:

 .. code-block:: none